afonsofrancof/find-path-to-stack-user/README.md

 ## Description

    An app that goes through a given friends list , finds the highest level friend, and does a recursive on that friend until it finds st4cks steam profile.
-Prints the pack along the way.
+Prints the path along the way.

 ## Usage